 - Preheat the oven to 375 degrees.

-- Using a hand mixer, blend together the cream cheese, Greek yogurt, Parmesan-Reggiano cheese, and garlic cloves.
+- Using a hand mixer, blend together the cream cheese, Greek yogurt, Parmesan cheese, and garlic cloves.

-- Make sure all of the water has been pressed out of your spinach.
+- Make sure to press out all of the excess water from your spinach using a clean kitchen towel or a paper towel.
 Add the spinach and chopped artichoke hearts to the cheese mixture.

 - Transfer the mixture to a small baking dish and top with the shredded mozzarella cheese.